History of Bubba Wallace in Timeline

 October 26, 2013: First African-American Driver to Win Since 1963

-On October 26, 2013, Wallace made history as the first African-American driver to win in one of NASCAR's national series since 1963, securing victory in the Camping World Truck Series Kroger 200 at Martinsville Speedway.
+On October 26, 2013, Wallace became the first African-American driver to win in one of NASCAR's national series since 1963, winning the Camping World Truck Series Kroger 200 at Martinsville Speedway.

 December 8, 2014: Left Joe Gibbs Racing

-On December 8, 2014, Wallace announced his departure from Joe Gibbs Racing after struggling to find sponsorship, seeking new opportunities in his career.
+On December 8, 2014, Wallace announced he had been granted his request to leave Joe Gibbs Racing after the team struggled to find sponsorship.

 December 18, 2014: Signed with Roush Fenway Racing

-On December 18, 2014, Roush Fenway Racing officially announced they had signed Wallace to compete full-time in the No. 6 Ford Mustang in 2015.
+On December 18, 2014, RFR officially announced that they had signed Wallace to compete full-time in the No. 6 Ford Mustang in 2015.

 2014: Full-Time Return to Camping World Truck Series

-In 2014, Wallace returned full-time to the Camping World Truck Series in the No. 54.
-He won the Drivin' for Linemen 200 at Gateway Motorsports Park in June.
-He switched to the No. 34 for the Kroger 200 at Martinsville in tribute to Wendell Scott, and won the season finale at Homestead Miami Speedway.
+In 2014, Wallace returned to the Camping World Truck Series full-time in the No. 54.
+He won the Drivin' for Linemen 200 at Gateway Motorsports Park and the Mudsummer Classic at Eldora Speedway, finishing third in points.

 January 28, 2015: Drove the No. 6 Ford EcoBoost Mustang

-On January 28, 2015, it was announced that Wallace would drive the No. 6 Ford EcoBoost Mustang, marking the start of his season with Roush Fenway Racing.
+On January 28, 2015, at NASCAR Media Day, it was announced that Wallace would drive the No. 6 Ford EcoBoost Mustang.

 June 5, 2017: Drove No. 43 Ford in Cup Series

-On June 5, 2017, Richard Petty Motorsports announced plans for Wallace to drive the team's No. 43 Ford in place of injured Aric Almirola, marking his debut in the Cup Series.
+On June 5, 2017, Richard Petty Motorsports announced plans for Wallace to drive the team's No. 43 Ford in the Cup Series, replacing the injured Aric Almirola.
+This made Wallace the first African-American to race in the Cup Series since Bill Lester in 2006.

 In 2017, Bubba Wallace voiced the character Bubba Wheelhouse in the Pixar film Cars 3.

-In October 2018, Wallace was recognized in Ebony magazine's Power 100 list, joining notable figures such as Stephen Curry and Barack Obama.
+In October 2018, Wallace was named in Ebony magazine's Power 100 list, joining notable figures such as Stephen Curry and Barack Obama.

 2018: Returned to K&N East at Watkins Glen

-In 2018, Wallace returned to K&N East at Watkins Glen, driving the No. 27 Chevrolet for Jefferson Pitts Racing to gain extra road course experience before the Cup Series race.
+In 2018, Wallace returned to K&N East at Watkins Glen, driving the No. 27 Chevrolet for Jefferson Pitts Racing to gain extra road course experience before the Cup Series race later that weekend.

 Leading up to the 2018 Daytona 500, Bubba Wallace starred in the Watch series Behind the Wall: Bubba Wallace.

-On July 23, 2019, Bubba Wallace posted photos of Richard Petty autographing his forearm and vowed to get it tattooed if the photos were retweeted 43,000 times, which he later did.
+On July 23, 2019, Bubba Wallace posted photos of Richard Petty autographing his left forearm and vowed to get it tattooed if the photos were retweeted 43,000 times.

-On October 5, 2019, Wallace apologized to Jeff Gordon, Dr. Angela Fiege, and Jeff Andrews for splashing them during the Charlotte Roval incident with Alex Bowman but stated he did not regret his actions towards Bowman.
+On October 5, 2019, Wallace apologized for splashing Jeff Gordon, Dr. Angela Fiege, and Jeff Andrews during the Charlotte Roval incident, but stated that he does not regret what he did to Bowman.

 November 9, 2019: Fined and Docked Points for Manipulating Competition